timroster/get-started-java-icp/README.md

 5. You should then see two VMs.
 Click on the play button above the **Master** VM.

    It will take a few minutes for the VMs to start.
-After they are started, click on the **Master** VM.
+After they are started, click on **ICPMasater**.

    ![master vm](./images/masterVM.png)